Peter-Aiseed/px4_ego_planner/README.md

 ```bash
 roslaunch px4_ego_planner run_ego.launch
 ```
-4. Send a preset goal point in the fourth window, I have already preset a feasible goal point here.
+4. Send a goal point in the fourth window, I have already preset a feasible goal point in this node.
 Alternatively, you can use the **2D Nav Goal** tool in Rviz to specify a goal.
 ```bash
 rosrun px4_ego_planner setgoal_node
 ```